-Zinc is a trace element and mineral needed for many normal body functions such as immune function, wound healing, taste and smell function and DNA synthesis.
 Zinc is found in every tissue in the body and is directly involved in cell division.
 Your body also uses zinc to make proteins.
 It is a powerful antioxidant which can help prevent cancer development and also regulate endocrine function.
 In St. George’s Medical Hospital, University of London, researchers found that increasing concentration of Zinc serum in the body strengthens cells’ membrane and protect tissues against damage by viruses, venoms and cytotoxins.

 Vitamin E is a fat soluble compound with strong antioxidant properties.
 Vitamin E is incorporated into cell membranes and protects them from oxidative damage.
 Acting as a free radical scavenger, Vitamin E reacts with pro-oxidants to form a tocopheryl radical which vitamin C further convert to its reduced state.
 In addition to its activities as an antioxidant, vitamin E is involved in immune function, regulation of gene expression and other metabolic processes.
 Some evidence points to the use of vitamin E to speed cellular regeneration on the skin and can help the healing process for scars and acne.
 Vitamin E can be beneficial to people with diabetes because it enhances the action of insulin and improves blood glucose metabolism by reducing oxidative stress.
 In addition, vitamin-E protects artery walls and helps make cells lining the interior surface of blood vessels able to resist adhering of the low-density lipoprotein (LDL) to this surface.